-Student Government officer positions are president, vice president, treasurer and secretary.
+Student Government scholarshipped officer positions are president, vice president, treasurer and secretary.
 A minimum 2.0 grade point average is required to hold office and officers must be enrolled in a minimum of 9 credit hours each semester.
-Students must file petitions with 40 valid signatures as specified by the Student Government Constitution.
+Students must also be making satisfactory academic progress towards completion of their program.
+To have your name included on the ballot, students must file petitions with 40 valid signatures as specified by the Student Government Constitution.
 The deadline for filing petitions will be posted.
 Petitions may be picked up in Room 123, Acheson Technology Center, and must be returned by the date specified.
 The Student Government officers are elected during the winter semester, and take office the Monday following the end of the winter semester.
 Guest students (high school and college) are not permitted to run for Student Government office.